-Opus 27 was the first Létourneau instrument heard in the United States and this organ was displayed at the 1990 American Guild of Organists’ National Convention in Boston.
-The interest in this 13-stop organ resulted in contracts for new pipe organs in Michigan, Virginia and Texas.
-The following decade was one of remarkable growth for the company and included the completion of mechanical action organs for St. Paul’s Collegiate School in Hamilton, New Zealand in 1991 and the Damon Wells Chapel at Pembroke College, Oxford, England in 1995.
-In 1998, the company completed its Opus 58 for St. Andrew’s Anglican Cathedral in Sydney, Australia which incorporated more than 30 stops and several windchests from the Cathedral’s previous 1866 William Hill instrument.
+Opus 27 was the first Létourneau heard in the United States in 1990 and this instrument now resides in a studio at the University of Michigan.
+Interest in this 13-stop organ resulted in contracts for new pipe organs in Michigan, Virginia, and Texas and the Létourneau company grew quickly over the following decade.
+During this time, mechanical action organs were built for St. Paul’s Collegiate School in Hamilton, New Zealand (Opus 31) and the Damon Wells Chapel at Pembroke College, Oxford, England (Opus 43).
+In 1998, the Létourneau company completed Opus 58 at St. Andrew’s Anglican Cathedral in Sydney, Australia, with this instrument incorporating more than 30 stops from the Cathedral’s 1866 organ by William Hill.

-By the turn of the 21st century, more than 60 new Létourneau organs had been built and the year 2000 saw pipe organs completed for St. Mary’s Catholic Cathedral in Sydney, Australia and the Chapel of St. Peter ad Vincula at H. M. Tower of London in England.
-One year later, the company completed its Opus 73 and Opus 74, together comprising 123 ranks, for the grand sanctuary of First Presbyterian Church in Greensboro, North Carolina.
-Two instruments destined for concert halls were commissioned shortly thereafter: The first, Opus 60, resides at the front of the 430-seat Legacy Hall at the RiverCenter for the Performing Arts in Columbus, Georgia and a 122-rank concert organ was completed at the Francis Winspear Centre for Music in Edmonton, Alberta and is Canada’s largest pipe organ in a concert hall with 122 ranks.
+More than sixty Létourneau organs had been built at the beginning of the 21st century, including Opus 64 at St. Mary’s Catholic Cathedral in Sydney, Australia and Opus 70 in the Chapel of St. Peter ad Vincula at H. M. Tower of London in England.
+In 2001, the company completed its Opus 73 and Opus 74, together comprising 123 ranks, for the grand sanctuary of First Presbyterian Church in Greensboro, North Carolina.
+Two instruments for concert halls were commissioned shortly thereafter: The first, Opus 60, resides at the front of the 430-seat Legacy Hall at the RiverCenter for the Performing Arts in Columbus, Georgia.
+The second, the Davis Concert Organ (Opus 50), is in the Francis Winspear Centre for Music’s Concert Hall in Edmonton, Alberta and is Canada’s largest pipe organ in a concert hall with 122 ranks.